-The Associate Degree Nursing Department is committed to providing cost effective quality education to a culturally, diverse student population.
-This goal is accomplished by promoting opportunity for students to experience;
+The department of nursing is committed to providing cost effective quality education to a diverse student population.
+This goal is accomplished by promoting opportunity for students to experience

-- A motivating learning environment which encourages enthusiasm and pride in the profession of nursing
+- a motivating learning environment that encourages enthusiasm and pride in the profession of nursing;

-- An atmosphere which encourages students to actively participate in learning experiences needed for beginning level Associate Degree Nursing practice.
+- an atmosphere that encourages students to actively participate in co learning experiences needed for beginning level of nursing practice.

 Nursing education is a lifelong process.
 The basic assumption of nursing education is that there is a body of knowledge, skills, and behaviors that can be learned.
 Learning occurs as the student incorporates the concepts and skills afforded by diverse learning situations, applies them, and evaluates the outcomes.
 Identifying opportunities for further learning is an essential component of nursing education.
 Becoming a nurse is an experiential, maturational, developmental process, which proceeds from the simple to the complex in knowledge, behavior, and skill attainment.
 The faculty believe that teaching and learning are interactive processes and expect the student to assume an active role.
 A variety of instructional strategies are used to facilitate critical thinking and problem solving, thereby enabling the learner to transfer knowledge and skills from the didactic to the clinical settings.
 These skills enable the nurse to make decisions and take actions that are consistent with standards for nursing